facebook/react-native-website/docs/the-new-architecture/landing-page.md

 </div>
 </details>

-New concurrent features, like [Transitions](https://react.dev/reference/react/useTransition), gives you power to express the priority of UI updates.
+New concurrent features, like [Transitions](https://react.dev/reference/react/useTransition), give you the power to express the priority of UI updates.
 Marking an update as lower priority tells React it can "interrupt" rendering the update to handle higher priority updates to ensure a responsive user experience where it matters.

 <details>
 <summary>Example: Using `startTransition`</summary>